-Wrongful Death Claims in Georgia
+Wrongful Death Claims in Conyers

 Negligent death cases in Georgia fall under two different types of claims.
-The first is a traditional wrongful death claim, which is brought by the decedent’s survivors (children, parents or other lawful heirs) and seeks the “full value of the life” of the decedent, from the perspective of the decedent.
+The first is a traditional wrongful death claim, which is brought by the decedent’s survivors (children, parents, or other lawful heirs) and seeks the “full value of the life” of the decedent, from the perspective of the decedent.
 This encompasses economic damages, including the projected income of the decedent over their lifetime, and intangibles, such as the decedent’s enjoyment of their life.

 A surviving spouse has the right to sue for wrongful death in Georgia, though the spouse must share the recovery equally with surviving children.
-In circumstances where surviving spouse is required to share a wrongful death recovery with a decedent’s minor child, the child’s share up to $15,000 may be held by the child’s natural guardian without posting a bond.
+In circumstances where a surviving spouse is required to share a wrongful death recovery with a decedent’s minor child, the child’s share of up to $15,000 may be held by the child’s natural guardian without posting a bond.

 If a minor child’s share of the recovery is $15,000 or more, a guardian of the child’s property must be qualified in probate court, and a bond must be posted.
 The bond requirement may be avoided if the probate court approves a structured settlement, with annuity payments going to the child after they reach age 18, with the cash held by the child’s natural guardian remaining less than $15,000.